anders0b/Typewrite/README.md

 - Customizable blogs, choose colors and images for a personal layout
 - Rate blog posts you read
 - Filter and search for blogs by interest and subject, makes it easy to find interesting blogs to read
+- Follow your favorite authors by subscribing to blogs
 ## Entities

 ### Blog